Rufus Hound

 Rufus Hound (born Robert James Blair Simpson 6 March 1979) is an English actor, comedian and presenter.

 Early life

-Hound was born on 6 March 1979, in Essex and moved to Surrey at the age of seven.
+Hound was born on 6 March 1979 in Essex and moved to Surrey at the age of 7.
+His father was an accountant and his mother a civil servant; Hound, the elder of two sons, described his upbringing as 'intensely middle-class'.
 He was educated at Hoe Bridge School Woking, Frensham Heights and Godalming College, where he was elected as a Student Representative and built the college radio station.
 After leaving school he began working for a PR agency but started performing comedy in the evenings.
 In 2000, he left his job as an account executive for Claire's Accessories to begin working full-time as a stand-up comedian.
 While working at the Edinburgh Festival he adopted the stage name 'Rufus Hound' for the first time.

 Television and radio

 Hound hosted Destination Three, the coverage of the Glastonbury Festival and Top of the Pops in 2005 and 2006 alongside Fearne Cotton.
 He presented the idiosyncratic reality show Grime Scene Investigation on BBC Three with staff and students from Aston University, and narrated BBC Two's broadcasts of MythBusters.
 He has also appeared in many comedy shows and quizzes such as Street Cred Sudoku and Nevermind the Buzzcocks, as well as Celebrity Juice where he was a regular panellist.
 He narrated the 2009 series Rocket Science and has appeared on The Apprentice: You're Fired! and Richard & Judy.
 He also presented Outtake TV on BBC1, replacing Anne Robinson.

 In early 2008, Hound appeared twice on ITV's Thank God You're Here in the UK, after initially working as the warm-up act.
 In late summer 2008, Hound joined the panel show Argumental as the Blue Team Captain.
 Hound was the narrator for the gaming series Playr and presents What Do Kids Know? on UKTV-owned channel Watch.
 Hound took part in Let's Dance for Sport Relief, dancing to Cheryl Cole's "Fight for This Love" and won the final of the series on 13 March 2010.
 Partnered with Flavia Cacace, Hound won the 2013 Strictly Come Dancing Christmas special.

 Hound hosted the year 2000 edition of My Funniest Year, a look at a past year of British television, which was broadcast on Channel 4 in September 2010.
 He has been a regular panelist on Celebrity Juice, hosted by Keith Lemon, and has appeared at Bright Club a number of times.
 In January 2011, Hound participated in the former Channel 4 reality series Famous and Fearless.
 He came third for the boys' team, and was referred to as "The Ruthless Hound".
 In 2012, Hound was a team captain for Mad Mad World.